jundalisay/sp/content/en/research/descartes/philosophy/part-1/article-01.md

 Men sometimes fall into error in such matters.

-They admit as absolutely certain and self evident what to us appeared false.
+They admit as absolutely certain and self-evident what to us appeared false.

 <!-- , but chiefly because we have learnt that God who created us is all-powerful; for we do not yet know whether perhaps it  -->